libp2p/specs/gossipsub/README.md

   ensure that the first few links are created even if they oversubscribe their fanout, but they don't go out of their way to create remaining links beyond the necessary `C_rand` links.
   Nodes later bring the active list to balance with a stabilization protocol.
-  Also noteworthy is that only a single `JOIN` message is propagated with a random walk, the remaining joins are handled with normal `NEIGHBOR` requests.
+  Also noteworthy is that only C_rand `JOIN` message are propagated with a random walk, the remaining joins are considered near joins and handled with normal `NEIGHBOR` requests.
-  In short, the Join protocol is very much reworked, with the influence of GoCast.
+  In short, the Join protocol is reworked, with the influence of GoCast.
 - There is no active view stabilization/optimization protocol in HyParView.
 This is very much influenced from GoCast, where the protocol allows oversubscribing and later drops extraneous connections and replaces nodes for proximity optimization.